Skip to content

-Hint-Driven Concurrency for Read-Only MCP Tools¶
+Hint-Driven Concurrency for Read-Only MCP Tools

-Hint-driven concurrency runs read-only MCP tools in parallel by reading the
+Hint-driven concurrency runs read-only MCP tools in parallel by reading the readOnlyHint annotation as a dispatch contract, not just a safety prompt.

 Read-only concurrency only holds when these are true.

-- The model handles interleaved tool results.
+• The model handles interleaved tool results.
 Concurrent dispatch returns results out-of-order.
 Models that degrade on interleaved-ledger reasoning underperform the sequential baseline regardless of wall-clock gains (Asynchronous Agent I/O and Speculative Tools).

 The pattern inverts in five concrete cases.

-readOnlyHint: trueon a tool that writes (the common misannotation in Audit Tool Idempotency Step 3).
-Two concurrent calls race; the harness has no signal to detect it, and the agent reasons over an inconsistent result.
-The fix is upstream — server-side correction — not harness-side recovery. - Rate-limited or quota-bounded backends.
-A read tool against a per-second-capped external API (search, embeddings, LLM) hits 429s under concurrent dispatch when sequential would have stayed under the limit.
+• Rate-limited or quota-bounded backends.
+A read tool against a per-second-capped external API (search, embeddings, LLM) hits 429s under concurrent dispatch that sequential would have avoided.
 Wall-clock gain is swapped for failure-recovery turns and API budget burn (Arya AI: agentic system trade-offs).

-- Weakly consistent read replicas.
+• Weakly consistent read replicas.
 List-then-get patterns across read replicas may return divergent results to concurrent reads; the agent reasons over a self-inconsistent view that sequential calls would have avoided.

 A coding agent loads three MCP servers in a session: a documentation search server, an internal knowledge-base server, and a customer-data API server.
 The agent emits three tool calls in one turn — one against each server, all read-only.